 Dr Matthew Ingleby, BA, M.St.
 (Oxford), PhD (University College London)

-I taught at UCL for six years, where I completed my doctorate, which contributed to the Leverhulme-funded ‘Bloomsbury Project’.
-My work explored the role of fiction in the social production of that locality between the 1820s and 1904, when Virginia Woolf moved in.
+This is my fourth year at QMUL.
+Previous to coming here, I taught at UCL for six years, where I completed my doctorate, which contributed to the Leverhulme-funded ‘Bloomsbury Project’.
+My doctoral work explored the role of fiction in the social production of that particular metropolitan locality between the 1820s and early twentieth century.
 Before this, I was an undergraduate and Master’s student at Magdalen College, Oxford.
 My research attends to both ends of the long nineteenth century and largely addresses the politics of the cultural representation of urban and coastal space.
-I’ve written about such topics as Victorian building plots, locality in utopia, bachelor domesticity, railings, Dickensian doppelgängers, the everyday in George Crabbe, and burglary in G. K. Chesterton, the latter essay forming a part of a collection published in 2013, which I co-edited.
-I am currently completing a monograph about Bloomsbury, due to be published in 2017.
-I was born in Plymouth and lived in Cornwall for my first two decades.
+I currently live in Vauxhall, but I was born in Plymouth and lived in Cornwall for my first two decades.

 - ESH279: Victorian Fictions

 - ESH300: Thomas Hardy and the Victorian Modern

 - ESH6034: Cultures of Inequality: Narrating Class 1815-1914

 In the 2017-18 academic year, I am teaching on:

 - London; especially Bloomsbury

 - Seaside resorts; especially Margate

 - Railings: culture, history, politics